 Once you're in your account online your ready for the next step.
 The one exception is if you have the Pharmacy Technician Certificaiton–then your steps are a little different.
 Pharmacy technicians should go here to learn more.

-Once you've logged in, click the "Find CE Courses" link on the left navigation.
+Once you've logged in, click the "Renew Certifications" link on the left navigation.

-From here you'll be able to see a list of available Continuing Education (CE) topics that can help you stay current and further your education.
+From here you'll click on a the button "Complete More CE" to see a list of available CE topics that can help you stay current and further your education.

 Note: Your state may have specific CE requirements that affect which courses they accept.
 Double check the rules or regulations of the licensing or regulatory agency of your state before completing your CE.